danwing/settle-requirements/draft-wing-settle-requirements.md

 provide more robust solutions to vulnerabilities that it tries to address

-## Constrain to Local Resources
+## Operate with Local Resources

+The TLDs ".local" and ".internal" are defined local domains and enterprise networks usually have a site domain ("internal.example.com").
+A solution that scales from a home network to an enterprise network is desirable.

-> R-LOCAL: A solution SHOULD be constrained to .local and .internal.
+> R-LOCAL: A solution MUST operate with  .local and .internal, and SHOULD operate with an administratively-defined zone (e.g., internal.example.com).

 > Discuss: MAY constrain to the DHCP domain-search value??
 Should we also allow any arbitrary name if the IP address is local (RFC1918